Skip to content

 steps:

-command: echo "Second step" # Runs after step1 automatically
+- echo "Second step" # Runs after first step automatically

 Key concepts: